python-bear/Sick-Set-Of-Bookmarklets/README.md

  - **Enlarge Text Areas**: Increases the size of all input text areas by five lines.
  - **Remove All Options**: Uncheck all checkboxes, even if you would otherwise have to chooses on or another.
  - **Show Hiddens**: Reveals any hidden objects\elements on the page.
+ - **Safen Tab**: Makes a popup asking if you're sure that you want to close the tab whenever you try and close it.
+ - **Enable Text Selection**: Lets you select text on the page.

 #### Power Tools ####